EMCompress: Video-LLMs with Endomorphic Multimodal Compression: Ablation Study

 We first ablate the modular design—responsible for facilitating structured reasoning—by proposing the \textbf{ReSimplifyIt-simple} variant.
 In this setting, all underlying interfaces for handling textual and visual inputs, such as ISODATA-clustering (Algorithm~\ref{alg_isodata}) and frame-caption querying, are preserved.
 However, the entire reasoning pipeline is collapsed into a single, universal agent.
 Specifically, we initialize an external agentic LLM with task descriptions and operational instructions, and expose the aforementioned interfaces either through conversational context or tool invocation.
 This unified agent is then responsible for all reasoning procedures—functionally covering the roles of the Launcher, Validator, and Viewer modules, as well as memory tracking—in the original ReSimplifyIt framework, and ultimately produces the final output.

-Then, we further ablate the video access completely, i.e. No access to the video content is provided throughout the \textit{entire} reasoning process of the external agent.
-As the multi-turn interaction (feedback) are all essentially from the reference to video information to refine text input, disabling video access also renders multi-turn interactions unnecessary.
+Then, we further ablate the video access completely, i.e., no access to the video content is provided throughout the \textit{entire} reasoning process of the external agent.
+As the multi-turn interactions are essentially references to video information for refining text input, disabling video access also renders multi-turn interactions unnecessary.
 To reflect this, we introduce the \textbf{ReSimplifyIt-blind} variant, in which a tool-calling LLM generates a rewritten query and a fixed sequence of tool invocations within a single-turn conversation.
 This sequence is subsequently executed by a separate executor module to produce the video output.

-Refer to Figure \ref{fig:workflow_figure_ablations} for an illustrations of these frameworks.
+Refer to Figure \ref{fig:workflow_figure_ablations} for an illustration of these frameworks.